walnuthq/madara-docs/docs/quickstart/devnet.md

 sidebar_position: 1
 ---

-# Quickstart: Run transactions on a devnet
+# Quickstart: Run transactions on a local chain

 ## Overview